prettier/prettier-vscode/README.md

 #### Format On Save

-Set `editor.formatOnSave` to `true` in settings to automatically format JavaScript files on save.
+Set `editor.formatOnSave` to `true` in settings to automatically format files on save.

 #### Or using Command Palette (CMD + Shift + P)